axelarnetwork/webdocs/docs/setup/setup-testnet.md

 In what follows you will execute a shell script to join the Axelar testnet.
 Your keyring password is supplied to the shell script via a `KEYRING_PASSWORD` environment variable.

-> [!NOTE]
-> In the following instructions you must substitute your chosen keyring password for `my-secret-password`.
+!> In the following instructions you must substitute your chosen keyring password for `my-secret-password`.

 ## Join the Axelar testnet